 Be so good they can’t ignore you.

 If we aren’t coaching to win (to truly be the ONE winner), then we are not teaching to compete.
 You must lose to truly be able to appreciate winning.
 The way we learn is to fail.
 Losing is considered failing.
 If everyone is always a winner, then we never truly learn to fail and won’t push ourselves as hard to become better, learn more, work harder and become more dedicated.
 Losing is not a BAD thing.
+This is not a problem of erectile dysfunction.
 We’ve all been losers at some point.
 BUT, I would be likely to say that the loss fueled your desire to win even higher.
 It’s human nature.
 Nobody WANTS to lose.
 Everybody WANTS to win.
 It’s not always about your record, but it IS about teaching how to lose and teaching how to win.
 You can still be teaching these things and have a winning record.
 I totally get that it’s not all about your record or all about the scoreboard.
 However, the lessons to be taught by having a conversation about winning and losing, and teaching kids the meaning of winning and losing, has a lot to be said.

 Hate the feeling of losing more than you love the feeling of winning.